Saipranitha-06/calculator/README.md

 # calculator
-I have designed calculator using Html5,CSS
+I have designed calculator app  using Html5,CSS3.